Widdershin/cycle-animation-driver/README.md

 Usage
 ---

-`cycle-animation-driver` uses requestAnimationFrame to provide a stream of timestamps, as fast and smooth as the browser will allow.
+`cycle-animation-driver` uses requestAnimationFrame to provide an Observable stream of timestamps, as fast and smooth as the browser will allow.
+You can access both the current time with `timestamp`, and also the `delta` (difference since last update).

 ```js
 import {run} from 'cycle-core';